Site Intelligence & Spatial Characterization

 This study establishes the site intelligence layer of Morie Analytics by transforming publicly available marine geospatial datasets into engineering-ready inputs for floating offshore wind development.

-Using Celtic Sea lease areas, GEBCO 2025 bathymetry, and EMODnet seabed classification, the workflow converts raw regional data into structured spatial products that support early-stage engineering decisions.
+Using Celtic Sea lease areas, GEBCO 2025 bathymetry and EMODnet seabed classification, the workflow converts raw regional data into structured spatial products that support early-stage engineering decisions.

 The result is a reproducible Python-based pipeline that replaces fragmented GIS workflows with a scalable and transparent offshore data-processing framework.